k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 ## Using Secrets Management Services

-In order to use a Secrets Management provider:
+In order to use a Secrets Management provider, you should:

-1. Set the configuration in the config.ini file with the selected Secrets Management provider's access and permissions details.
+1. Set the configuration in the config.ini file with the selected Secrets Management provider's access and permission details.
-2. Provision and mark the required interface connection details as those that shall be taken from the Secrets Management provider, as part of the project's implementation settings.
+2. Provision and mark the required interface connection details as those that should be taken from the Secrets Management provider, as part of the project's implementation settings.

 ### Config.ini file